-Dozens killed as army, rivals battle for control of Sudan - The National Herald
+Dozens Killed as Army, Rivals Battle for Control of Sudan - The National Herald

-At least five civilians were killed and 78 wounded Sunday, bringing the two-day toll to 61 dead and more than 670 wounded, said the Sudan Doctors’ Syndicate.
-The group said it believes there were dozens of additional deaths among the rival forces.
+At least 41 civilians were killed Sunday, bringing the two-day death toll to 97, the Sudan Doctors’ Syndicate said Monday.
+Hundreds of people have been wounded since fighting started Saturday, the group said.
+In addition, dozens of fighters are believed to have been killed, according to the group.

 The clashes are part of a power struggle between Gen. Abdel-Fattah Burhan, the commander of the armed forces, and Gen. Mohammed Hamdan Dagalo, the head of the Rapid Support Forces group.
 The two generals are former allies who jointly orchestrated an October 2021 military coup that derailed Sudan’s short-lived transition to democracy.